If you’re like most college students, you’re living on a fixed income from student loans – a very small fixed income.

 Instead, once you find out what classes you’re going to take next semester, offer to buy a current student’s textbook for more than the tiny amount they’ll get for selling it back to the bookstore.
 Then you can put the money you save toward living expenses.

-Of course, there are a number ofsites that sell college textbooks, too.
+Of course, several sites sell college textbooks, too.
 If you can’t find a fellow student who’s willing to offer you a bargain, someone online probably will.

 3. Consider a Side-Income